zac-vh/zac-vh.github.io/_pages/about.md

 - **Entropic measures of nonclassicality**

 <div style="text-align: justify;">
-Intrinsically non-classical quantum behavior often relies on a combination of resources whose precise roles are difficult to isolate.
+Intrinsically nonclassical quantum behavior often relies on a combination of resources whose precise roles are difficult to isolate.
 This direction seeks to define meaningful, operational measures of quantumness—sometimes inspired by resource-theoretic ideas—and to explore entropic approaches, possibly within phase space, as an insightful way to capture the richness and subtlety of quantum behavior.
 </div>

 - **Information flow in optical interactions**